-SG&A costs have increased at a rate greater than our unit sales in recent years due, in part, to acquisitions of engineered wood component manufacturers, which have extensive engineering and design costs, and our growth in sales to the industrial market.
+SG&A costs have increased at a rate greater than our unit sales in recent years due, in part, to acquisitions of engineered wood component manufacturers, which have extensive engineering and design costs, our growth in sales to the industrial market, and certain investments in technology.
 SG&A costs as a percentage of sales may continue to increase in the future as sales of engineered wood components and specialty wood packaging become a greater percentage of our total business.
 However, we strive to achieve economies of scale in other administrative departments as sales growth objectives are met.